-Optimize Your CTA: Better Alternatives to 'Click Here'
+Optimize Your CTA: Better Alternatives To ‘Click Here’

 - Creating accessible, clearly labeled directions that inspire interest.

-It sounds so easy in theory, but in truth, our webpages have been confusing our online guests since, well, 1992?
+It sounds so easy in theory, but in truth, why are our webpages only converting at an average of 2.8% in the US?

-That’s right.
-Tim Berners-Lee wrote a style guide for link construction in 1992.
-Here are some bits of wisdom on why we do not click here:

-“Let me urge you, when you construct your HTML page, to make sure that the thing-you-click is actually some kind of title for what it is when you click there.”
+Obviously, something is missing from our webpages.
+If 97.2% of us don’t convert on a webpage, we’re likely confusing our users on what we want them to do to some degree.

 While You’re Here, Go There Now